1. ENTERING THE INDEPENDENT SCHOOL MOCK TRIAL COMPETITION

 9. PREPARATION: ROLES IN YOUR TEAM

 Each team should consist of four barristers, four witnesses, a clerk, an usher and five jury members.
 Each student role is provided with specific guidelines on how to prepare for their role within the guide.
 Your team will present a clerk when prosecuting a case and an usher when defending.
-If you are unable to make up a team of 15, you can compete with as few as 8 students if you double up on certain roles.
+If you are unable to make up a team of 15, you can compete with as few as eight students if you double up on certain roles.
 Please see FAQs as to how this works.

 10. PREPARATION: ADDITIONAL SUPPORT